 His works have been shown in exhibitions all over the world, including The New York Public Library, Museum Centre Vaprikki in Tampere, Finland, Rencontres d'Arles Photographie Festival, Fotomuseum Antwerp, Belgium, Tokyo Museum of Photography, Museum Centre Vaprikki in Tampere, Finland, apexart New York, Ruhr Museum Essen, Germany, M.K.
 Ciurliones Art Museum in Kaunas, Lithuania, and transmediale festival, Berlin.

-All images are available as 28 x 36" (widths vary) pigments prints made in editions of 4 + 2 APs for $1400.
+All images are available as 28 x 36" (widths vary) chromogenic prints made in editions of 4 + 2 APs for $1400.
+The video is also available for purchase.

 Please call: (312) 266-2350 for prices of specific pieces.
 Prices are print only unless otherwise indicated.